getify/foi-lang/formalization-work/Foi-Specification.md

 - `~<<` do-block composition: sequences IO operations, threading the Reader environment through each step, per §3.10.9.4 do-block-compilation split.
 - `IO.ask@` / `IO.asks@`: named constructors exposing the Reader environment as a bindable value (§6.12.4).
 - `IO.mapEnv@` / `IO.withEnv@` / `IO.updateEnv@`: sub-context constructors that run a sub-IO under a derived environment (§6.12.4).
+- `IO.using@`: named constructor over a `Using` pair, scoping an acquired resource to the continuation the IO is bound into (§6.12.6).

 #### §6.12.1 IO Unit Constructors